-Two other great spots include Extra Virgin at 1900 Main for Mediterranean tapas and great cocktails and the more formal, Michael Smith next door.
+Two other great spots include Extra Virgin at 1900 Main for Mediterranean tapas and great cocktails.
 I loved the décor of Extra Virgin.
-Michael Smith is now open for private and special events only.
-However he has opened the more casual, Farina for Italian specialties at 19 W. 19th St. at the corner of Baltimore.
+They also opened the more casual, Farina for Italian specialties at 19 W. 19th St. at the corner of Baltimore.
 I hope to try it on my next trip!

 Messenger Coffee Co. + Ibis Bakery: This is a large coffee shop and bakery located at 1624 Grand.
 You will find the bakery, coffee shop and café on the first floor, the roastery and seating on the second and an outdoor deck complete with fireplace on the third.
 It is a fun, happening spot.